-1. What is the difference between a cold and the flu?
+1. What's the difference between a cold and the flu?

 2. Why isn't there a cold vaccine?

 Also, from a medical point of view, there's less need to create a vaccine for colds than other illnesses.
 Although you feel awful when you have one, they generally come and go without any serious complications.
 You're miserable for a few days, then it's over.

 3. Could my cold symptoms actually be allergies?

 It's possible, if you're sniffling but not achy or feverish.

 But it's often hard to tell the difference because people with allergies and asthma are more likely to get colds.
 They may already have inflamed and irritated lungs, so they're less able to fight off a virus.